 This gap found in previous research also gives us the ground to propose the following objectives for the policy component of DICE program:

-- Revisit and re-alignment of the literature available on policy landscape faced by social and creative enterprises (SCEs)
+- Revisit and re-alignment of the literature available on policy landscape faced by creative and social enterprises (CSEs)

-- Propose legislations on policy reforms for development of SCEs in Pakistan
+- Propose legislations on policy reforms for development of CSEs in Pakistan

-- Propose inclusion of SCEs development in national and sub-national plans and strategies
+- Propose inclusion of CSEs development in national and sub-national plans and strategies

-- Ensure support for SCEs in development budgets of national and sub-national governments
+- Ensure support for CSEs in development budgets of national and sub-national governments

-- Capacity building of representatives from parliament, civil service and regulatory bodies on SCEs
+- Capacity building of representatives from parliament, civil service and regulatory bodies on CSEs

 - Supporting the Centre for Social Entrepreneurship, Planning Commission; and supporting similar efforts at the Planning & Development Departments of provinces.

-These objectives would be met through a concerted effort focusing on updating of literature, deep dive survey-based research in the tax and regulatory regime faced by SCEs, in-depth interviews with relevant policy makers, public-private dialogues, and awareness campaign for all stakeholders to understand each other’s perspectives.
+These objectives were met through a concerted effort focusing on updating of literature, deep dive survey-based research in the landscape, tax and regulatory regime faced by CSEs, in-depth interviews with relevant policy makers, public-private dialogues, and awareness campaign for all stakeholders to understand each other’s perspectives.

-- Create awareness in both governmental and non-governmental stakeholders regarding policy environment which could encourage social and creative enterprises
+- Create awareness in both governmental and non-governmental stakeholders regarding policy environment which could encourage creative and social enterprises.

-- Updated literature on policy component of SCE, which to a large extent has seen change due to changes to finance bill and other legislation
+- Updated literature and evidence on policy component of CSE, which to a large extent has seen change due to changes to finance bill and other legislation.

 - Legislation draft for presentation to parliament as a private member bill

-- Making development of SCEs a priority in the annual, medium and long term strategies, plans and budgets of national and sub-national level governments.
+- Making development of CSEs a priority in the annual-, medium- and long-term strategies, plans and budgets of national and sub-national level governments.

-- Strengthened public-private dialogue on SCEs and sustaining such a dialogue with in private sector associations and think tanks
+- Strengthened public-private dialogue on CSEs and sustaining such a dialogue within the private sector associations and think tanks.

-- Improved participation of SCEs in public sector’s economic opportunities (including public procurement).
+- Improved participation of CSEs in public sector’s economic opportunities (including public procurement).